KEXP-FM: Early years as KCMU (1971–1985)

-On October 5, the FCC granted the permit.
-It then fell to the students to put together the equipment and resources necessary to get KCMU going.
-Old turntables from a northwest Washington radio station, an old transmitter being discarded by KNHC at Nathan Hale High School as it was upgrading its own facilities; the students also received a $2,500 grant from the Board of Regents.
+On October 5, the FCC granted the permit, and the UW Board of Regents approved the concept for the station (originally dubbed KPMG, for "Professional Media Group") the next month.
+It then fell to the students to put together the equipment and resources necessary to get KCMU going, including old turntables from a northwest Washington radio station and an old transmitter being discarded by KNHC at Nathan Hale High School as it was upgrading its own facilities; the students also received a $2,500 grant from the Board of Regents.
 Construction tasks included retrofitting a third-floor room in the building, erecting a transmitter tower atop McMahon Hall, and manually upgrading a telephone line to send audio from the Communications Building to the facility.
 KCMU began broadcasting on May 10, 1972.
-The limited-power station served few listeners; a 2007 column recounting the station's early history noted that it "barely reached the Ave", the commercial heart of Seattle's University District.
 The station split its airtime between information and "folk-rock and blues" music.
 That year, it sent reporters to both national political conventions.
 The station also produced alternative student-led coverage of UW athletic events, including women's basketball, which was not being aired at the time by the commercial rightsholder for university sports, KIRO.
+The limited-power station served few listeners; a 2007 column recounting the station's early history noted that it "barely reached the Ave", the commercial heart of Seattle's University District, and UW administrators ordered a programming overhaul in 1975 to increase the audience.
+During the 1970s, the station produced several people who went on to managerial and on-air positions in Seattle broadcasting, among them Steve Pool.

-While there were so few listeners in 1975 that UW administrators ordered a programming overhaul, by 1981, the station was starting to become more adventurous musically.
-Every weekday from 3 p.m. to midnight, the station was airing new wave music.
-That July, the station converted to a full-time new wave format after KZAM (1540 AM), a commercial outlet attempting the same format, changed due to low ratings.
-A power boost also came.
-In 1980, the university had filed to increase KCMU's power from 10 watts to 182 in the wake of changes to FCC regulations encouraging many 10-watt stations to increase power.
-The $5,000 upgrade, carried out in June 1982, also marked the beginning of stereo broadcasts for the first time.
-They also came as further university budget cuts meant the end of budgetary support from the UW's School of Communications; a one-time grant from the university student activities and fees committee kept the station on the air during the 1981–1982 school year and gave its backers time to hold fundraising events.
+In 1980, the university filed to increase KCMU's power from 10 watts to 182 in the wake of changes to FCC regulations encouraging many 10-watt stations to increase power.
+The $5,000 upgrade, carried out in June 1982, also marked the beginning of stereo broadcasts.
+During this time, the station began programming new wave music on weekdays from 3 p.m. to midnight; the station adopted new wave as its full-time musical format in July 1981 after KZAM (1540 AM), a commercial outlet broadcasting the same music, dropped it due to low ratings.

+The shift in music and impending technical overhaul came as further university budget cuts meant the end of financial support from the UW's School of Communications; a one-time grant from the university student activities and fees committee kept the station on the air during the 1981–1982 school year and gave its backers time to hold fundraising events, the first in its history.
 This marked a permanent shift to being listener-supported, though KUOW provided engineering and accounting services.
 As part of its operating agreement, the station aired five-minute hourly newscasts prepared by the university's journalism students.

-Another technical change came in January 1987, when the station moved from 90.5 to 90.3 MHz and to a tower site in the Capitol Hill neighborhood, using 400 watts.
-The technical changes came at a time when KCMU had commercial competition in the form of KJET (1590 AM), which had adopted the format in 1982.
-When NPR debuted the Sunday Weekend Edition in January 1987, KCMU picked up the program it displaced on KUOW-FM, the Canadian Broadcasting Corporation's Sunday Morning.
+In 1982, KCMU once again gained commercial competition in the form of KJET (1590 AM), which adopted the new wave format.